TimothyByrd/ChaosHelper/README.md

     - Also, it a highlight is being displayed, changing zones will cancel it.
 - Notice you if have switched characters, and recheck the league and stash tab.
 - Detect a restart of the PoE process.
+- When highlighting items for the recipe, it can:
+    - Deal with 2hd weapons as well as 1x3 1hd weapons.
+The loot filter code will include 2x3 bows when weapons are highlighted, and it will make recipes with one 2x4 weapon since that will fit in the character inventory.
+    - Do IDed sets as well as un-IDed sets.
+An IDed set must have both rings IDed, and it prefers IDed items for the other slots.
+    - Optimise recipes to give chaos orbs instead of regal orbs.
+It does this by making sure that the items for at least one slot are ilvl 60-74 and then preferring ilvl 75+ for the other slots.
+You can take advantage of this by saving lots of ilvl 60-74 belts and amulets.

 What the Chaos Helper tool does not / cannot do is manipulate the PoE game client.
 It sends neither keystrokes nor mouse clicks to the game client.